imamhabib/spatialClust/README.md

 # spatialClust
-spatialClust is a R-Package that provide Spatial Clustering using Fuzzy Geographically Weighted Clustering
+spatialClust is a R-Package that provide Spatial Clustering using Fuzzy Geographically Weighted Clustering.
+This package also provide optimiztion using Gravtational Search Algorithm

 #Installation
 Before install this package, install devtools first